Starmer to launch election manifesto as Sunak breaks from campaign for G7 summit

 The Prime Minister is meanwhile taking a break from campaigning and will head to a G7 summit in Puglia, Italy, where he is set to announce new funding for war-torn Ukraine.

-Both party leaders faced jeers and tough questions from audience members as they took part in the programme, with Mr Sunak booed after claiming the junior doctors’ strike had an impact on NHS waiting lists, while Sir Keir was branded a “political robot”.
+Both party leaders faced jeers and tough questions from audience members as they took part in the programme, with Sir Keir was branded a “political robot”, while Mr Sunak was booed after claiming the junior doctors’ strike had an impact on NHS waiting lists.

+Foreign Secretary Lord Cameron defended his boss on Thursday’s morning media round, saying Mr Sunak was “totally in command” during the previous night’s programme and that “he’s a good Prime Minister doing a difficult job, but doing it well at a hard time”.

+Asked whether he felt sorry for Mr Sunak because he had to account for 14 years of Conservative governments, Lord Cameron said: “I don’t feel sorry for him because he’s a very effective Prime Minister who wants to go on doing his job.”

 “We’re going to unveil our manifesto tomorrow – no tax surprises, there’s going to be no need to raise tax on the plans we’re setting out,” Sir Keir told Sky News.